Commercial Real Estate Loan Calculator

 Commercial Mortgage Overview

 A commercial mortgage provides the ability to purchase commercial real estate.
 In most cases, the loan is used by real estate investors to purchase, expand or renovate properties to generate income.
-However, investors can also use it to develop land and construction projects.
+However, investors can also use it to develop land and commercial construction projects.

 Aside from investors, commercial mortgages can be used by any company looking to buy property.
 For example, a small business may use a commercial mortgage to buy a warehouse or office building.